thomasneirynck/kibana/README.md

 #### Running unit tests_bundle

-You can run server-side unit tests by running:
+You can run unit tests by running:

 ```
 npm run test